mmomtchev/magickwand.js/README.md

 npm install node-magickwand --build-from-source
 ```

 You will need a working C++11 environment.

 On Windows nothing but VS 2022 works at the moment.
 This will also rebuild the included Magick++ library.

+On Linux and macOS it uses `pip3` to install the `conan` module which builds a number of required libraries in `${HOME}/.conan`.
+After building, you can safely delete this directory if you wish, since `node-magickwand` is statically linked.

 ### Rebuilding from git or using an externally provided ImageMagick library